Fostering Financial Wellness, Community and Hope

 Walk Home, the Credit Union’s signature fundraising event, brings together RTN members and staff, along with community residents, local and state dignitaries and politicians, and business sponsors.
 5K Walk events were held simultaneously in Danvers, Dorchester, and Waltham.

 Thanks to all the walkers, volunteers and staff who participated in RTN Federal Credit Union’s 8th annual Walk Home for the Homeless on June 10.
 The 5K Walk events took place simultaneously in three locations — Danvers Rail Trail, Dorchester Park and Waltham Common.
 Each Walk began with an Opening Program featuring remarks from local officials, and senior executives from the Credit Union and the Coalition.

 Walk Home funds are collected through the RTN GoodWorks Foundation and donated to help homeless teens and families in Danvers, Dorchester and Waltham, and support the work of the Massachusetts Coalition for the Homeless.
 RTN has raised close to $180,000 since the inception of Walk Home in 2011.
-There will be an official ceremony in September to give this year’s Walk Home funds to Massachusetts Coalition for the Homeless.

 Thanks to our sponsors and supporters of Walk Home 2018

 Enterprise Car Sales